 The demands of modern life can leave us feeling pushed to our limits.
 In between work, bringing up children, maintaining a home, keeping up relationships with friends and family and all of the ‘life admin’ that gets thrown our way, it’s easy to feel as though there is no time left in the day for exercise.
 But, for most people, ‘not having enough time’ is simply an excuse to avoid exercise in order to pursue other, more enjoyable activities.

 Firstly, you need to ensure that you really are squeezing the most out of each and every day.
-According to the Center for Disease Control and Prevention, adults aged between 18-60 years need 7 or more hours of sleep per night.
-The first question you need to ask yourself is, can you wake up half an hour earlier and still achieve this amount of sleep each night?
+According to the Mental Health UK, adults u[ to the age of 65 need 7 - 9 hours of sleep per night.
+One question to ask yourself is, can I wake up half an hour earlier and still achieve this amount of sleep each night?
 If the answer is yes, then it’s time to set your alarm clock back 30 minutes to allow yourself to wake up and start the day with a healthy dose of exercise!

-Sometimes, you might feel like you don’t have time to exercise, but you are actually filling your spare time with less healthy habits.
-Smartphones have given us instant access to a never ending stream of media consumption, and you might be spending more time on your phone than you realise.
-This could be time better spent exercising!
+Sometimes you might feel like you don’t have time to exercise, but you are actually filling your spare time with less healthy habits.
+Smartphones have given us instant access to a never-ending stream of media consumption, and you might be spending more time on your phone than you realise – time that could be better spent exercising!

 The commute to work is one of your greatest opportunities to add a bit of exercise into your daily routine.
 If you currently drive or use public transport to get to work, can you consider cycling or walking instead?
 If your workplace is too far away, can you park further away or get off the bus a few stops earlier?
 Adding a brisk 10 minute walk to your daily commute will offer many health benefits and adds towards your goal of exercising for 150 minutes each week.

 There’s no reason why exercise has to stop in the workplace.
 If you work in an office environment, you might find that you are sitting at your desk for eight hours a day.
 There are options such as sitting/standing desks which can help you get more movement throughout the day, but one of the best things you can do is have walking meetings with your colleagues, clients and customers.

 If you’re opting to invest in fitness equipment, you should consider placing it strategically around the home so that it is easy to access and combine with other activities.
 If your weights are locked away in the shed, it’s unlikely you’ll choose to grab them for a quick weight training session, but if you keep them somewhere easy to access, such as under the bed or next to the TV, you will be more inclined to pick them up for an early morning / late night weight training session or to bosh out some reps while watching TV.